 Another opportunity we’ve seen is in the kitchen.
-We used have tupperware that we inherited from friends and family.
-They served us well but we found that they were taking up too much storage.
+We used to have Tupperware that we inherited from friends and family.
+They served us well, but we found that they were taking up too much storage.

 A prime example of this is our deodorant paste and perfume/cologne.
 We’ve found unisex products that we both love.
 So we no longer have to worry about buying separate products for the two of us.

 It doesn’t always work

-Because if I was to play devils advocate for my examples, I could turn around and say, “yes I understand that you use you phone to read books, but your tablet will do a better job at it.”
+Because if I was to play devil’s advocate for my examples, I could turn around and say, “yes I understand that you use your phone to read books, but your tablet will do a better job at it.”